 using directives.
 The Remove and Sort Usings option compacts source code by removing unused

 using directives, and improves readability by sorting them.
 On the Edit menu, choose IntelliSense, and then choose Organize Usings.

-Implement Interface will generate the minimum number of method stubs that is required to satisfy the interface.
-If a base class implements parts of the interface, then those stubs are not regenerated.
+Implement Interface generates the minimum number of method stubs that's required to satisfy the interface.
+If a base class implements parts of the interface, then those stubs aren't regenerated.